crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 = 0x0000000000000000000000000000000000000000000000000000000000000000
 ```

-Newer versions of Solidity prevent integer overflow by using the computed result `c = a + b` to check for overflow/underflow.
+Starting with Solidity versions 0.8.16, integer overflow is prevented by using the computed result `c = a + b` to check for overflow/underflow.
 However, unlike unsigned addition, signed addition requires two separate checks instead of one.

 ```solidity